Diyarino/multi-drone-mpc-jam-analysis/README.md

 ## 📚 References

-This project builds on concepts from multimodal representation learning, attention-based fusion, and anomaly detection in industrial systems.
 Below are selected related works and projects that inspired or complement this research:

-<a id="1">[1]</a> Altinses, D., & Schwung, A. (2023, October).
-Multimodal Synthetic Dataset Balancing: A Framework for Realistic and Balanced Training Data Generation in Industrial Settings.
-In IECON 2023-49th Annual Conference of the IEEE Industrial Electronics Society (pp. 1-7).
-IEEE.

-<a id="2">[2]</a> Altinses, D., & Schwung, A. (2025).
-Performance benchmarking of multimodal data-driven approaches in industrial settings.
-Machine Learning with Applications, 100691.

-<a id="3">[3]</a> Altinses, D., & Schwung, A. (2023, October).
-Deep Multimodal Fusion with Corrupted Spatio-Temporal Data Using Fuzzy Regularization.
-In IECON 2023-49th Annual Conference of the IEEE Industrial Electronics Society (pp. 1-7).
-IEEE.

-<a id="3">[4]</a> Altinses, D., Torres, D. O. S., Lier, S., & Schwung, A. (2025, February).
+<a id="1">[1]</a> Altinses, D., Torres, D. O. S., Lier, S., & Schwung, A. (2025, February).
 Neural Data Fusion Enhanced PD Control for Precision Drone Landing in Synthetic Environments.
 In 2025 IEEE International Conference on Mechatronics (ICM) (pp. 1-7).
 IEEE.

-<a id="3">[5]</a> Torres, D. O. S., Altinses, D., & Schwung, A. (2025, March).
-Data Imputation Techniques Using the Bag of Functions: Addressing Variable Input Lengths and Missing Data in Time Series Decomposition.
-In 2025 IEEE International Conference on Industrial Technology (ICIT) (pp. 1-7).
-IEEE.
+<a id="1">[2]</a> Altinses, D., Salazar Torres, D. O., Schwung, M., Lier, S., & Schwung, A. (2024).
+Optimizing Drone Logistics: A Scoring Algorithm for Enhanced Decision Making across Diverse Domains in Drone Airlines.
+Drones, 8(7), 307.

+<a id="1">[3]</a> Altinses, D., Torres, D. O. S., Gobachew, A. M., Lier, S., & Schwung, A. (2024).
+Synthetic Dataset Generation for Optimizing Multimodal Drone Delivery Systems.
+Drones (2504-446X), 8(12).